 - Must one submit to a Blood or Urine Test under California Vehicle Code section 23152(e) DUI Marijuana?

 The answer is yes if you were issued a driver’s license in California because you gave your implied consent to be tested for alcohol and drugs if anytime in the future you are arrested for DUI drugs or alcohol.

-Here at The Law Offices of Jeff Voll your Vehicle Code section 23152(e) DUI Marijuana case will be diligently fought and the stop of your vehicle, detention and subsequent arrest and the test results will be challenged.
+Here at The Law Offices of Ed Blum your Vehicle Code section 23152(e) DUI Marijuana case will be diligently fought and the stop of your vehicle, detention and subsequent arrest and the test results will be challenged.
 If the stop of your vehicle, detention, subsequent arrest, and search of your person (test results) is proved to be unconstitutional, the test results will be discarded even if they show that marijuana was consumed.

 - If arrested for Marijuana DUI, what chemical tests must one submit to?

 After you have been pulled over and the cop smells the odor of burnt marijuana or you voluntarily admit to smoking marijuana recently, you will likely be asked to submit to a blood or breath test by the investigating officer.